suitcss/rework-suit-conformance/README.md

 **Default mode**:

 * Only allow selectors that *begin* with a class matching the defined `ComponentName`.
-* Only allow custom-property names that contain the defined `ComponentName`.
+* Only allow custom-property names that *begin* with the defined `ComponentName`.
 * The `:root` selector can only contain custom-properties.
 * The `:root` cannot be combined with other selectors.

 **Strict mode**:

 * All the tests in "default mode".
+* Disallow selectors that contain any classes that do not match the SUIT CSS conventions.
 * Disallow selectors that contain classes of other components.
-* Disallow selectors that contain any classes that do not match the SUIT CSS conventions.

 ## Use